Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 ### Repeated Values

-There were 4 instances of repeated values:
+There were 4 instances of repeated values during the 16 trials on Garmin watches:

-- All instances were on the Forerunner 255.
+- All occurrences were on the Forerunner 255.
-- None of the instances were on the Fenix 7 Pro.
+- None of the occurrences were on the Fenix 7 Pro.
-  - This is consistent with experiences on the water, where it has rarely been observed on the Fenix 7 Pro.
+  - This is consistent with experiences on the water and the apparent rarity.
-- Two of the instance occurred when the watch was wrapped in foil.
+- Two occurrences were when the watch was wrapped in foil.
   - FR-255_18012994439_ACTIVITY @ 19:31:59
   - FR-255_18016064390_ACTIVITY @ 07:12:51
-- Two of the instances occurred when the watch was NOT wrapped in foil.
+- Two occurrences were when the watch was NOT wrapped in foil.
   - FR-255_18016064390_ACTIVITY @ 07:23:51
   - FR-255_18016064390_ACTIVITY @ 07:41:32

 It has previously been observed that there are two manifestations of repeated values:

-- Repeated values (latitude + longitude + speed), then a double-distance jump.
+- Repeated values (latitude + longitude + speed), then a double-distance jump (and different speed).
-- Double-distance jump, then repeated values (latitude + longitude + speed).
+- Double-distance jump (and different speed), then repeated values (latitude + longitude + speed).

-The second manifestation may take more than a second before the repeat occurs.
+The second manifestation is more rare than the first, and it may also take more than a second before the repeated values occur.

 ### Discussion

 The degradation in the accuracy and precision of the GNSS receivers when wrapped in aluminium foil is clearly evident.
-Both the positional data and velocity data are affected and dropped points also occur, presumably where there is no data from the GNSS receiver.
+Both the positional data and velocity data are affected and dropped points also occur frequently, presumably where there is no data from the GNSS receiver.
 When data is unavailable from the GNSS receiver, all watches continued to record other sensor data such as altitude, which is derived from the barometer.

 There is no clear relationship between poor GNSS signals and repeated values.
-There were only 4 occurrences in total during the trials, all of which occurred on the Forerunner 255 and none on the Fenix 8.
-Half of the occurrences were whilst the watch as in foil, and half whilst the watch had a clear view of the sky.
-Yet, half of the trial time was using severely degraded signals, sometimes to the point where there was no GNSS data.
+There were only 4 occurrences in total during the 16 trials on Garmin watches, all of which occurred on the Forerunner 255.
+Half of the occurrences were whilst the watch was wrapped in foil, and half whilst the watch was operating normally.
+Yet, half of the trials had severely degraded signals due to the foil, sometimes to the point where there was no GNSS data.

-The calculation for the odometer (distance in the FIT file) was confirmed as being derived from latitude and longitude data, not derived from the SOG values which was regarded as another possibility.
-The behavior of the odometer was very easy to confirm, simply by looking for points where the positional speed and doppler speed differed greatly, and comparing them to the odometer.
+The calculation for the odometer (distance in the FIT file) was confirmed as being derived from latitude and longitude data, not derived from the SOG values which was deemed to be another possibility.
+The behavior of the odometer was very easy to confirm, simply by looking for records where the positional speed and doppler speed differed greatly, and comparing them to the odometer values.

-The fix quality indicator written by APPro provides some additional insights, both in terms of quality and the manner in which values get written to FIT files, including how they persist if they are not updated in time for the next FIT record.
-The [FitContributor](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) documentation mentions an issue with time sensitive data, how values can be lost if not already written out, and there is also an implication that values will persist, if not updated.
+The fix quality indicator written by APPro provides some additional insights, both in terms of solution quality and the manner in which fields are written to FIT files, including how they persist if they are not updated in time for the next FIT record.
+The [FitContributor](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) documentation mentions an issue with time sensitive data, how values may be lost if not already written, and there is also an implication that values will persist, if not updated.

-One possible explanation of repeated values is that values may be lost, which is described in the Garmin documentation (certainly for application data fields), or carried forward if they are not updated prior to the background write to the FIT file.
-Whatever the cause it seems to be far more common on the Forerunner 255 than on the Fenix 7 Pro, and it is yet to be demonstrated that it is more likely when GNSS reception is poor.
+One possible explanation of repeated values is that values are being be lost (i.e. second manifestiation, as described in the Garmin documentation), or carried forward if they are not updated in time for the record being written to the FIT file.
+Whatever the cause it seems to be far more common on the Forerunner 255 than on the Fenix 7 Pro, and it is yet to be convincingly demonstrated that it is more likely when GNSS reception is poor.

-The COROS files provided limited insight due to the heavy filtering that COROS apply to the latitude + longitude data, but they did give an idea of the typical ranges for HDOP from the Airoha AG3335M, both when the watch has a clear view of the sky, and when it is wrapped in foil.
+The COROS files provided limited insight, due to the heavy filtering that COROS apply to the latitude + longitude data, but they did give an idea of the typical ranges for HDOP from the Airoha AG3335M, both when the watch has a clear view of the sky, and when it is wrapped in foil.
 The normal value for a clear sky was 0.4 and values exceeding 3.0 (sometimes up to 5.0) occurred when wrapped in foil.

-The Garmin [fix quality](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html#Quality-module) indicator fluctuates between 3 (QUALITY_USABLE) and 4 (QUALITY_GOOD) when the GNSS data starts is dropping out, which tells us that it's using 4 satellites or more (3D fix).
-The difference between 3 (QUALITY_USABLE) and 4 (QUALITY_GOOD) is HDOP < 3.0 or > 3.0, and for the AG3335M (or any multi-GNSS chipset) a HDOP > 3 leads to a really poor PVT solution.
+The Garmin [fix quality](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html#Quality-module) indicator fluctuates between 3 (QUALITY_USABLE) and 4 (QUALITY_GOOD) when the watches are wrapped in foil, which tells us that it's always using at least 4 satellites (due to the 3D fix).
+The difference between 3 (QUALITY_USABLE) and 4 (QUALITY_GOOD) is HDOP < 3.0 or > 3.0, and for the AG3335M (or any multi-GNSS chipset) a HDOP > 3 would be expected to produce really poor PVT solutions.

 ### Next Steps

-It would be really nice if Garmin would take a look at some windsurfing tracks that contain a lot of repeated values.
-Timing issues can clearly affect [application fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) being written to the FIT, and it is very possible that system fields (e.g. latitude + Longitude + speed) could be impacted in a similar way.
+It would be really nice if Garmin would take a look at some windsurfing tracks that contain an abundance of repeated values.
+Timing issues can clearly affect [application fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) being written to the FIT, and it is very possible that system fields (e.g. latitude + longitude + speed) are similarly impacted.
 It is worth noting that when we see repeated latitude + longitude values in FIT files the speed is often repeated, but not always.

+The fact that speed is not always repeated when latitude and longitude are repeated might also suggest that this is some kind of timing issue.
+There are several combinations of [NMEA](https://logiqx.github.io/gps-wizard/nmea/) sentences that the Garmin watches might be consuming and some of them have latitude + longitude in a different sentence to speed (e.g. GGA + VTG).
+Whatever NMEA sentences Garmin are consuming, they need to include HDOP for their fix quality.

 The difficult thing will be writing a description that cuts through first line support and gets to a team who will have enough knowledge to investigate the issue.
-This will mean it needs to be written clearly and succinctly, with one or two example files which demonstrate the issue in the clearest terms possible.
-The test files should at the very least contain all known variations of the problem.
+This will mean it needs to be written clearly and succinctly, with one or two careful chosen FIT files to demonstrate the issue in the clearest terms possible.
+The example FIT files should at the very least contain all currently known manifestations of the problem.

-Lastly, whilst I don't believe the issue is related to the wearing of the device and degradation of the signal, I do not completely dismiss the idea.
-It just needs to be demonstrated over a dozen or so sessions that a single watch is more prone to repeated values when it is next to a rolled up the sleeve.
-There could be one or more issues at play, but right now a timing issues seems likely, especially in light of the Garmin documentation for [app fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html).
+Lastly, whilst I remain unconvinced the issue relates to the wearing of the device and / or signal degradation, I do not reject the possibility.
+It just needs to be demonstrated that a single watch is more prone to repeated values when it is next to a rolled up the sleeve, ideally with a dozen or so trials.
+There could be one or more issues at play, but right now a FIT timing issue seems likely, especially in light of the Garmin documentation for [app fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html).

-Time will tell...
+Time will tell... more testing required.